Vermont Legal Aid is a non-profit 501(c) 3 law firm established in 1968.

 We provide civil legal services for those living in poverty, with a disability, or over age 60.
 We also serve anyone who is discriminated against in housing decisions and all who face challenges related to health care insurance or services.

-We work closely with our partner agency, Legal Services Law Line, which was formed in 1995.
+We work closely with our partner agency, Legal Services Law Line of Vermont, which was formed in 1995.
 Law Line provides a legal advice hotline and manages the Vermont Volunteer Lawyers Project in cooperation with the Vermont Bar Association.

 Vermont Legal Aid and Law Line work together to identify innovative and efficient ways to provide legal advice and assistance to as many people as possible, even as funding for free legal services decreases dramatically.

-Vermont Law Help, the website we jointly maintain, provides practical tools and useful information for those who seek to better understand their rights or legal problem or who need to advocate for or represent themselves before state agencies, in fair hearings, or in the courtroom.
+Vermont Law Help, the website we jointly maintain, provides practical tools and useful information for those who seek to better understand their rights or legal problem or who need to advocate for or represent themselves before state agencies, in fair hearings or in the courtroom.
 Vermont Law Help also provides access to the services of Vermont Legal Aid and Law Line.
-The site averages 11,000 visits and over 19,000 page views each month.
+The site averages more than 11,000 visits and 20,000 page views each month.

-Together, Vermont Legal Aid and Legal Services Law Line provide advice or representation to more than 13,000 Vermont residents annually.
+Together, Vermont Legal Aid and Law Line provide advice or representation to more than 13,000 Vermont residents annually.